 Now on Sale:Tip O'Neill and the Democratic Century, the award-winning biography of the late, great Speaker of the House, is available as a Kindle e-book for $1.99 at Amazon!

-Relive the days of JFK, LBJ and Vietnam, Richard Nixon and Watergate and Tip's

-  great showdown with Ronald Reagan in a book that one Boston journalist calls the

-  best political biography...ever.
+Relive the days of JFK, LBJ and Vietnam, Nixon and Watergate and Tip's great showdown with Ronald Reagan in a book that one Boston journalist calls the best political biography...ever.

-  "In Tip O'Neill and the Democratic Century, Jack Farrell has captured the larger

-  than life quality of his subject brilliantly.
-The stories are fabulous and the

-  writing is first-rate.
-The reader will love this reminder of a time when

-  politics was fun and politicians were large and colorful." - Doris Kearns
+"In Tip O'Neill and the Democratic Century, Jack Farrell has captured the larger than life quality of his subject brilliantly.
+The stories are fabulous and the writing is first-rate.
+The reader will love this reminder of a time when politics was fun and politicians were large and colorful." - Doris Kearns Goodwin

-  Goodwin

 And don't forget:

 Clarence Darrow:Attorney for the Damned

 Winner of the Los Angeles Times Book Prize for the Best Biography of 2011

 Listed by The NY Times as one of the 100 Notable Books of 2011

 "People want heroes.
 But history demands truth.
 This gritty biography demystifies a deeply flawed